The GEN Initiative Ltd. Working with grassroot NGOs and the most disadvantaged villagers to contribute to the elimination of poverty.

 Charity Commission Registration No. 1101193 Charitable Company Limited by Guarantee No. 4620446

 Company Limited by Guarantee No. 4620446

-GEN / End Poverty education programme - more than 1000 adolescent girls educated since 2010!
+GEN / End Poverty education programme - more than 2100 adolescent girls educated or in education since 2010!

-A new finding too is that EP trained teachers, many of whom teach only one batch of girls for 6 months, are getting job offers because of their EP experience.
+A new finding is that EP trained teachers, many of whom teach only one batch of girls for 12 months, are getting job offers because of their EP experience.

 The district education authority in Alwar has indicated its satisfaction with the work EP is doing with a population group which has been reluctant to send its girls into mainstream primary education.
 The reasons for this reluctance?
 Teachers are usually males, classes are mixed gender, and distance to primary schools is too far for guaranteed safety.
 With some justification there are also concerns about educational standards in the mainstream system.

 Plans...
 Funds permitting GEN and EP are planning an innovative education intervention for younger girls aged 6-11 which will be designed to get them into primary schooling on terms that meet parents concerns.
 Plans are also underway to extend the successful KSP programme to adolescent girls in villages in the Mewat area on the Haryana border and further afield to new villages in Tijara Block

 Can you help us to fund our education work? £30 will cover education of one girl for 12 months.
 Go to https://mydonate.bt.com/charities/gen